Skip to content

 Hooks are built on top of the providers and the core Manager API.
 Make sure your component tree is wrapped with ManagerProvider or CocoCashuProvider.

-The operation hooks intentionally mirror manager.ops.* instead of inventing a separate React-only workflow model:
+The operation hooks intentionally mirror manager.ops.* instead of inventing a separate React-only workflow model.
+One hook instance owns one active operation.

 useSendOperation